In the eyes of God all men are equal! But, — not so in the eyes of man!

 But as for you, teach what befits sound doctrine.
 Bid the older men be temperate, serious, sensible, sound in faith, in love, and n steadfastness.
 Bid the older women likewise to be reverent in behavior, not to be slanderers or slaves to drink; they are to teach what is good, and so train the young women to love their husbands and children, to be sensible, chaste, domestic, kind, and submissive to their husbands, that the word of God may not be discredited.
 Likewise urge the younger men to control themselves.
 Show yourself in all respects a model of good deeds, and in your teaching show integrity, gravity, and sound speech that cannot be censured, so that a opponent may be put to shame, having nothing evil to say of us.
 Bid slaves to be submissive to their masters and to give satisfaction in every respect; they are not to be refractory, nor to pilfer, but to show entire and true fidelity, so that in everything they may adorn the doctrine of God our Savior (Titus 1:5-2:10).

 The Holy Spirit molded John from a young man desiring to rule over his fellow disciples as a “son of thunder” to a fatherly figure, who poured out his heart to the “Seven Churches in Revelation,” in the “Gospel of John,” and in his “Personal Letters.”
 In Revelation, John addressed the whole Church and not just a few members.
 A healthy Church consists of a family that has fathers, strong sons, strong daughters, and even children who need caring, guiding, and teaching.
-If that concept is disrupted, the Church or the family dies.
+If that concept is disrupted, the Church and the family dies.
 The fatherly John wrote these words to protect his Churches:

 Beloved, I am writing to you no new commandment, but an old commandment which you had from the beginning; the old commandment is the word which you have heard.
 Yet I am writing you a new commandment, which is true in him and in you, because the darkness is passing away and the true light is already shining.
 He who says he is in the light and hates his brother is in the darkness still.
 He who loves his brother abides in the light, and in it there is no cause for stumbling.
 But he who hates his brother is in the darkness and walks in the darkness, and does not know where he is going, because the darkness, has blinded his eyes.